taiwo2/shooter-game/README.md

 ### Usage
-- Run `npm run server` in your terminal.
+- Run `npm run dev` in your terminal.
 - Open **http://localhost:8080** in your browser.
 - Enjoy :)